What are the most spectacular roads in Spain?

 Coll de Pradell is an extreme high mountain pass at an elevation of 1,732m (5,682ft) above sea level, located in the province of Barcelona, Spain.
 The climb is brutal, with 23% gradient sections.

-Peña Ubiña is a high mountain peak at an elevation of 1.754m (5,754ft) above the sea level, located in the province of León, in the autonomous community of Castile and León, in north-central Spain.
+Peña Ubiña is a high mountain peak at an elevation of 1,754m (5,754ft) above sea level, located in Spain.

-El Retamar is a high mountain pass at an elevation of 2.100m (6,889ft) above the sea level, located in the south-central part of the island of Tenerife, one of the Canary Islands, in Spain.
+El Retamar is a high mountain pass at an elevation of 2,100m (6,889ft) above sea level, located on the Canary Islands, in Spain.
+It's one of the highest roads in the country.

 A mule track to Col d’Artzatey in the Pyrenees